Sue-Mir/Module3_B_Project/README.md

-# Classification model which investigates through Decision Tree and Ensemble Methods which features influenced a positive net cash flow companies listed with annual SEC 10K filings
+# Classification model which investigates through Decision Tree and Ensemble Methods which features influenced a positive net cash flow for companies listed with annual SEC 10K filings

 # Main Project Files